Paprika-Ditch/Reddit-Blocker-Firefox/ReadMe.md

-Currently an empty readme file.
+Currently an empty readme file..